UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Tutorial.rst.txt

 These each have their own special uses for interaction the the Java VM or CLR, or running on micro controllers.
 But most production Python is run with the cPython interpreter, and most people mean cPython when they say "Python".

-[link to setting up your environment here]

-For this tutorial, you will need cPython version 3.7, installed and running so that when you type "python" at your command line, it starts up:
+For this tutorial, you will need cPython version 3.7 or 3.8, installed and running so that when you type "python" at your command line, it starts up:

 .. code-block:: bash